Benefits of traveling for children

 Thus far, the studies have only looked at school age children, so it got me wondering how much of a benefit there is for infants and toddlers who are exposed to travel.
 I couldn’t find a study on it, however considering 85% of the brain develops during the first 3 years of life, it seems to be common sense that traveling would have an equal if not greater effect on the brains of babies and toddlers.

-Therefore, the researchers at Parenthood and Passports (ahem, me) have concluded that traveling with your children during the first three years of life will not only make them smarter, it will make them geniuses!
-OK, so that hasn’t been proven.
-I’ve done absolutely no real research.
+Therefore, I believe that traveling with your children during the first three years of life will not only make them smarter, it will make them geniuses!
+OK, so maybe they won’t be geniuses, but I do believe even babies benefit from traveling and traveling ultimately shapes them as people.
 My hypothesis is based more on my proud mom status and desire to justify dragging my kid across the globe.
 But it kind of makes sense, right?!

 So take your kids on that summer vacation you’ve been talking about.
 Plan an impromptu vacay to a nearby national park.
 You don’t have to drag them to art museums and quiz them on their knowledge of pointillism and impressionism.
 Just take them somewhere… anywhere.
 It doesn’t have to be an expensive international trip.
 Road trip, day trip, vacation in your own backyard.
 Wherever you take your children, just know the simple act of exposing them to new environments and new things is broadening their perspective.
 It’s stimulating their young minds to want to learn.
 The benefits of traveling are yet to be seen in your child!